joseph03/sctp-cap-webCD/README.md

 Backed by a deployment using image: dkjt/frontend-static-7766:v1.0.10

-The frontend web page is defined[here](https://github.com/joseph03/sctp-cap-webpage?tab=readme-ov-file)
+The frontend web page is defined [here](https://github.com/joseph03/sctp-cap-webpage?tab=readme-ov-file)

 ## Backend